Characterising ultra-high-redshift dark matter halo demographics and assembly histories with the GUREFT simulations: The GUREFT simulation suite

 The temporal resolution of merger trees (which is limited by the spacing between output snapshots from $N$-body simulations) remains a major limitation in reconstructing ultra high-$z$ merger histories from simulation outputs.
 Most previous large volume $N$-body simulations have stored sparsely spaced snapshots at high redshifts (e.g. $z > 8$) and increased the number of snapshots stored towards lower redshifts (e.g. $z < 3$), as demonstrated in Fig.~\ref{fig:barcode_plot}.

 For the \gureft\ simulations, to ensure that we properly resolve the formation history of halos out to $z\sim 20$, we chose a spacing between snapshots of one-tenth of the halo dynamical time at the output redshift, and store a total of 171 snapshots between $z \sim 40$ to 6.
+The halo dynamical time is defined as $t_\text{dyn} \equiv R_\text{vir}/V_\text{vir}$, where $R_\text{vir}$ is the virial radius and $V_\text{vir}$ is the halo virial velocity.
 The redshifts and scale factors of stored snapshots are shown in Fig.~\ref{fig:barcode_plot}.
 We also show snapshots available from Bolshoi-Plank and IllustrisTNG in the same redshift range for comparison.
 The more finely spaced snapshots of \gureft\ allow for the reconstruction of detailed merger histories out to ultra high redshifts.